bediger4000/infinite-fake-website/README.md

     RewriteCond %{HTTP_REFERER} ^http://..*/bork.php
     RewriteRule  ^.*(\?.*)*$ /bork.php$1 [L]

+The first two lines cause any HTTP request with the string `someUglyBot` in its User Agent string to be satisfied by `bork.php` output.
 The last two lines allow you to try out `bork.php` yourself with a browser.

+There's too many ways to configure Apache for me to tell you where to put this.
+But it does need to be either in `httpd.conf` or some file included by `httpd.conf`.

+You replace `SomeUglyBot` by a string that appears in the User Agent of some organization that you want to mess with.
+I find that "AhrefsBot" and "Ezooms" are two good candidate User Agent sub-strings.

 ## Effects